 The monthly indices are presented as time series from January 2000.

 Regulation (EC) № 1165/98 requires “Every five years, Member States shall rebase the indices using as base years the years ending with a 0 or a 5.
 All indices must be rebased on the new base year within three years after the end of the new base year“.
-In compliance with these requirements since January 2018 the base year for Short-term business statistics has been changed.
-All short-term indicators presented in the form of index are calculated and published at 2015 as a base year.
+Since 2018, all short-term indicators presented in the form of index are calculated and published at 2015 as a base year.
 The time series has been recalculated according to the new base year and are posted on the website of NSI.

 |Coherence - cross domain|